Life Insurance FAQs

 There are other important factors that you need to be aware of on both types of plan, so please read all the information available.

 It depends on your individual circumstances.
-You may want to think about leaving a lump sum to your dependants or help clear an outstanding mortgage on your death during the length of your policy.
-If you'd like more help our life insurance calculator may be useful or speak to your financial adviser if you have one.
+You may want to think about leaving a lump sum for your dependants or help clear an outstanding mortgage if you die (during your policy term).
+If you'd like more help, you might find our life insurance calculator useful.
+Alternatively, you could speak to your financial adviser if you have one.

 Am I eligible for the free gift if I apply online?